ubc-library-rc/tableau-intro/index.md

 This is not an endorsement of Tableau: there are many options for data visualization and other software may be better in other contexts.
 While suitable as a teaching tool, _Tableau Public_ imposes limitations that users should be aware of:

-- Visualizations cannot be saved locally, they must be saved to a _Tableua Public_ account online.
+- Visualizations cannot be saved locally, they must be saved to a _Tableau Public_ account online.
 Work saved to the cloud can be hidden from public view but this is not suitable for private or sensitive data.
 - Dataset size limit of 1M records
 - Cannot connect directly to databases